Swiss Federal Railways: Organisation

 The corporation is led in an entrepreneurial manner.
 A performance agreement between Swiss Federal Railways and the Swiss Confederation defines the requirements and is updated every four years.
 At the same time the compensation rates per train and track-kilometre are defined.

-A subsidiary, SBB GmbH, is responsible for passenger traffic in Germany.
-It operates the Wiesentalbahn and the Seehas services.
-Other subsidiaries are THURBO, RegionAlps, AlpTransit Gotthard AG, Cisalpino, and TiLo (the latter in conjunction with Italian authorities).
-Swiss Federal Railways hold significant shares of the Zentralbahn and Lyria SAS.
+A German subsidiary, SBB GmbH, is responsible for passenger traffic in Germany.
+It operates the Wiesentalbahn, the Seehas services and services of Schaffhausen S-Bahn.
+Other subsidiaries are Thurbo, RegionAlps, AlpTransit Gotthard AG, Cisalpino, and TiLo (the latter in conjunction with Italian authorities).
+Swiss Federal Railways hold significant shares of the Zentralbahn (ZB) and Lyria SAS.